 And if you fly with children and rely on your iPad to babysit them through an entire flight, then pay attention.
 You’re going to have to get cosy with those tiny behind-the-seat airplane screens… and be happy with whatever films/shows are on offer for your flight.
 Translation?
 We predict lots of screaming, at an altitude of 30,000 feet, in your future…

 Like most of us, you’re probably planning to jet off to warmer climes this summer.
-We want nothing more than for our customers to Go Roam in far flung places across the globe; in fact, we’ve just upped our Go Roam destinations total to 71, including warm-and-glorious places like Brazil, Singapore and the French West Indies.
+We want nothing more than for our customers to Go Roam in far flung places across the globe; in fact, we’ve just upped our Go Roam destinations to total to over 70, including warm-and-glorious places like Brazil, Singapore and the French West Indies.
 Which means you can use your phone just like you do at home, abroad – snapping pics, texting and holiday spamming – at no extra cost.

 Countries enforcing a tech ban on planes